 - Otome Youkai Zakuro: A raijū goes berserk in the first episode, giving us a chance to see Agemaki's courage — and the half-youkai girls' ability to actually handle the situation.

-- The Rising of the Shield Hero: In "A New Comrade", Naofumi and his party encounter a Nue, a chimera-beast with tiger and lion characteristics with a serpent for a tail.
-It's body gives off a powerful electrical charge like the Raijū.
+- The Rising of the Shield Hero: In "A New Comrade", Naofumi and his party encounter a Nue, but its body gives off a powerful electrical charge like the Raijū.

 - Rosario + Vampire: Raijūs are an incredibly powerful breed of monster.
 They are bipedal, mammalian with horns on their heads and power over electricity.
 The only example of a Raijū present is Raika, Leader of Fairy Tale's Fifth division.

-- Touhou: One chapter of the manga Wild and Horned Hermit features Reimu and Marisa finding Kasen's pet raiju and becoming poisoned by its thunder.
+- Touhou Project: One chapter of the manga Wild and Horned Hermit features Reimu and Marisa finding Kasen's pet raiju and becoming poisoned by its thunder.
 In Kasen's later appearances in the games, the raijuu (named Mukou) is featured in some of her attacks.

 - Ushio and Tora: While Tora has been called a raijū, his actual form looks more like a tiger, and lightning is only one of his Combo Platter Powers.
 It is not, however, his real species, just a moniker.